 Back in April of 2014 ,I had the privilege of visiting Don “Pancho ” Francisco Fernandez in Panama and did an extensive tour of his distillery and cane fields.
 One of the rums I got to sample was the Selvarey Cacao ( along with the white).
 At the time we were sworn to secrecy about the rum and its origins ( Especially the involvement of Bruno Mars who wanted the rum to sell on its merits, not his fame).
 Now that the rum and Mr. Mars involvement has been revealed to the world we can discuss it here.
 In a discussion with Seth Gold one of the other founders (in response to my question which was how did you ever want to get into the trade or similar) he detailed the passion and experience that drove them to bring this rum into being with a lot of sincerity and integrity rather than a cold, calculated, and formulaic product as some many others have done.
 This is an honest rum with no compromises to quality, integrity, or marketing.

 The name Selvarey (roughly translated) means “King of the Jungle” and is an homage to the Master Francisco Fernandez whose name is legend in rum circles

-Taste: Very smooth with a medium weight entry that is somewhat oily and thankfully not overly stick or sweet.
-Delightful mix of chocolate/cacao and well made rum nice cacao alkali tang that finishes long and slightly and nicely bitter like a good dark cacao with lingering hints of rum at the end.
+Taste: Very smooth with a medium-weight entry that is somewhat oily and thankfully not overly sticky or sweet.
+Delightful mix of chocolate/cacao and well-made rum nice cacao alkali tang that finishes long and slightly and nicely bitter like a good dark cacao with lingering hints of rum at the end.

 A fairly easy to navigate and well laid out website with a fair amount of information and drinks recipes